jedbrooke/cis41b-final-project/README.md

 `serverimages.db` gets created on the 'server' and stores the full size image files.

-Miscellaneous test files were written to test the main files.
+Miscellaneous test files were written to test the main files, and will not be detailed here.

 # Slides
 The slides are available at https://docs.google.com/presentation/d/1VjEZNSGiX5WQ7owbERmVV7ALdXEMj2wZPv9BFNmggck/edit?usp=sharing